Your story structure does matter.

 We’ll use the Hunger Games to rundown this structure.

-Collins sets her premise up by explaining the reason there are districts, why the Games exist, and introducing Katniss as the protagonist.
+The Setup: The story begins explaining the reasons for the districts, why the Games exist, and introduces Katniss as the protagonist.

 We know, rather quickly, that the world is dystopian and unfair, and we know the main character has the skills to make an impact.

-This leads to the Inciting Incident, the kickoff to the main plot and conflict in your novel.
+The Inciting Incident: It’s the kickoff to the main plot and conflict in your novel.

-That specific moment is the inciting incident because it leads to Katniss’s next decision, which kicks off the entire point of the book: Katniss volunteers to be the tribute.
+That specific moment is the inciting incident because it leads to Katniss’s next decision.
+She volunteers to be the tribute.

 This sets the rest of the plot in motion while also anchoring the reader to the motives of the hero.

-The 1st Slap, much like Pinch 1, sets the stakes and introduces the larger plot.
+The 1st Slap: sets the stakes and introduces the larger plot.

 The 1st Slap also makes good on the promise of adventure by putting the hero into the middle of a peril that they must escape.
 There is no turning back, only moving forward.

-This takes us into the 2nd Slap.
-Here, we see things get worse like a Pinch 2, but we see the hope on the horizon.
+The 2nd Slap: This takes us into the 2nd Slap.
+Here, we see things get worse, but we see the hope on the horizon.

-In The Hunger Games, this is seen by Katniss working out a plan to fake a relationship with Peta to get support from the outside; a means of survival.
+In The Hunger Games, Katniss works out a plan to fake a relationship with Peta to get support from the outside; a means of survival.

 With the Games coming down to just Peta or Katniss, we go back to the events of the Inciting Incident and loop that motivation into how the hero wins.